EdwardRutz/js-data-wrangling-console-app/README.md

 > A demo introducing data wrangling in JavaScript using a simple Node.js console app that produces a report from data.
 >- For simplicity, the data is hard-coded into the app
+>- Includes an example of a node.js module/library